NathanKr/setup-do-droplet-for-next.js-app/README.md

 pm2 start app.js --name "my-app"
 pm2 list
 ```
-you canalso use shell command e.g. ls instead of app.js
+You can also use shell command e.g. ls instead of app.js

-5. Configure CI/CD Pipeline to Use Non-Root User
+5. <strong>Configure CI/CD Pipeline to Use Non-Root User</strong>

 Update your CI/CD pipeline's ssh commands to switch to the non-root user.
 For example: